 Official population and housing unit counts for governmental units that have requested and paid for a special census since the 2000 Census can be found here:

-The Census Bureau conducts special censuses on a cost-reimbursable basis.
-This means that the governmental unit requesting a special census assumes full responsibility for the cost of the count.
-Governmental units will reimburse the Census Bureau for all costs.
-Unlike past special censuses, the Census Bureau will oversee the disbursement of payroll for enumerators.
+The Census Bureau conducts special censuses on a cost-reimbursable basis, meaning the governmental unit requesting a special census will assume full responsibility for the cost of the count and will reimburse the Census Bureau for all costs incurred by the Census Bureau.

 During a special census, the governmental unit’s responsibilities include, but are not limited to: